Verticordia roei: Description

 Verticordia roei is a shrub which grows to a height of 1 m with a single main stem at its base.
 The leaves on the stems are linear to narrow elliptic in shape, triangular in cross-section, 1.5-4 mm long and have a rounded end.

 The flowers are scented and arranged in corymb-like groups on erect stalks from 12-20 mm long.
-The floral cup is a broadly hemispherical in shape, about 1.5 mm long, ribbed and covered with short hairs.
+The floral cup is broadly hemispherical, about 1.5 mm long, ribbed and covered with short hairs.
 The sepals are creamy-white, sometimes pink, 6-7 mm long, with 5 to 7 long-hairy or feathery lobes.
 The petals are a similar colour to the sepals, 4-5 mm long, dished with small teeth around its edge.
 The style is 1-3 mm long, with a few short hairs.
 Flowering time is from October to November.

 Taxonomy and naming

 Verticordia roei was first formally described by Stephan Endlicher in 1838 and the description was published in Stirpium Australasicarum Herbarii Hugeliani Decades Tres.
 The type specimen was collected by John Septimus Roe.
 The specific epithet (roei) honours Roe, the first surveyor-general of Western Australia.

-Alex George undertook a review of the genus Verticordia in 1991 and described two subspecies:
+In 1991, Alex George described two subspecies of V. roei in the journal Nuytsia, and the names are accepted by the Australian Plant Census: